Posted on

 Storing Fall Vegetables

 We like to kick off each Fall CSA season with a refresher on how to store your fall veggies.
 Apologies to our callused members who have received this info a dozen times already!
-For our new members, here are a few pro-tips for prioritizing your produce for consumption and storing items that don’t get consumed immediately.
+For our new members, here are a few pro-tips for prioritizing your produce for consumption and storing items aren’t immediately consumed.
 The great thing about Cool Season veggies is that they generally store in your fridge or on the counter much longer than wilt-prone summer salad greens or fruitfly-attracting tomatoes and cucumbers.

-• All items except onions, garlic, squash and potatoes are best stored in the fridge in plastic bags if not consumed within a day or so.
+• It’s best to store all items in the fridge in plastic bags with the exception of onions, garlic, squash and potatoes.
 Too much moisture in the plastic bag can lead to bacterial rot in both roots and greens, so make sure they’re not dripping wet as they go into the fridge.

 • Not-so-hardy greens such as Spinach, Mustards, Salad mix, and Frisee are generally the most wilt-prone items in your share.
 They should last up to a week in the the fridge, but we’d still recommend consuming them relatively quickly after pick-up.